The new age of for profit Britain requires a monopoly of increasing, maximum profit commodities.

 And the only possible investigation into a death in by a Coroner.

-And as Thomas Rawnsley’s death showed, there is no legal aid for families, toxicology reports are not standard, juries rare, and narrative verdicts now the norm.
+And as Thomas Rawnsley’s death showed, there is no legal aid for families, toxicology reports are not standard, and narrative verdicts now the norm.

-Hospitals are not following the MHA Code of Practice, or providing information and data systems to evidence this, despite this statement from CQC in 2015;
+Hospitals are not following the MHA Code of Practice nor providing information and data systems to evidence this, despite this statement from CQC in 2015;

 ‘In our monitoring of the MHA we expect to see providers following the standards of the Act and its Code of Practice, and have information and data systems in place that tell them where improvements are needed.
 However, our findings have shown that services were struggling in 2014/15 to meet the previous Code and failing to collect or review information for use by leadership teams.